Use a fuzzy duplicate check to ensure that no (almost) similar records exist in a table.

 • For each field, the weightage.
 The weightage expresses the importance of a duplicate value.
 Express the weightage in a number (with or without decimals).
 Define the weightage number in such a way that the importance is expressed compared to the other fields.
 If you do not define a weightage for a field, the field value is not checked for duplicates.

-• The threshold for a record to be marked as duplicate.
+• The threshold that is used to indicate if a record is a possible duplicate.
 The threshold is expressed in a percentage.
-Only if the calculated duplicate score for a record is equal to or higher than the threshold, a record is marked as potential duplicate.
+Only if the calculated duplicate score for a record is equal to or higher than the threshold, a record is marked as possible duplicate.

 The duplicate score is calculated in this way: [Weightage sum of fields with duplicates] / [Total weightage sum] * 100%